gpuweb/spirv-execution-env/execution-env.md

 NOTE: One of the possible behaviours of an ill-behaved application is non-termination.
 The WebGPU specification should say what happens to a runaway application.
 TBD

-### Out of bounds
+### Opcodes Potentially Resulting in Out-Of-Bounds Accesses

-Operations that are considered as out of bounds in SPIR-V (that are valid for WebGPU) are the following:
+Certain operations in SPIR-V which are valid in the WebGPU environment could result in out-of-bounds accesses.
+Their behavior is governed by the [out-of-bounds access behavior](#out-of-bounds-access-behavior) section above.

 * `OpLoad`, `OpRead`, `OpMemoryCopy` when the pointer is out of bounds.
 * `OpAccessChain` when any of the indices for array accesses are larger (or equal) to the array's size or when the pointer is out of bounds.